Cheeselova (lova), hmmm, Cheeselova (lova), hmmm.

 I thought morphing two of Australia’s most loved desserts together would be a natural winning combination.
 What I hadn’t considered was how good it was going to be.
 Cheeselova is now at the top of my “favourites” dessert list.
 I knew it was going to rank high, but I didn’t expect it to go soaring up the charts to debut at number one.

 Nearly every Australian family serves a cheesecake or a pavlova as part of Christmas festivities.
-You now not only bring joy to your loved ones by serving both desserts in one, you have a “sweet” conversation starter as well.
+You now not only bring joy to your loved ones by serving both desserts in one, but you have a “sweet” conversation starter as well.
 They are going to think you are one clever cookie serving this baby.

 The Cheeselova has a crunchy pillowy pavlova meringue base instead of the traditional cheesecake biscuit base.
 Then the base is topped with white chocolate cheesecake.
 By decorating with classic pavlova flavours, such as passionfruit and fresh berries, the taste of these two classic Australian favourites is successfully melded.